Griger5/mole_math/README.md

 ```
 sudo ./setup.sh install
 ```
 The script takes care of compiling all required files into a shared library with *Make*.
 It also as compiles the tests. **sudo** command is needed, because the script copies the headers and compiled library into */usr/local/include/* and */usr/local/lib/* directories respectively.
+If `CUDA` isn't available, certain parts of the library simply won't compile - but the library will still work.
 <br>

 To run the tests, enter the *test* directory and execute *run_tests* script: